VerenaFetscher/academic-kickstart/content/publication/InequalityPerceptions.md

 +++
-title = "Income, Perceptions of Inequality and Support for Redistribution: An Information Provision Experiment in the UK" date = 2023-01-30T16:10:15+01:00 draft = false
+title = "For Richer and for Poorer: Income, Perceptions of Inequality and Support for Redistribution" date = 2023-08-15T16:10:15+01:00 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.